Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer

 The main contribution of this paper is a novel and scalable deep reinforcement learning approach to simultaneous routing and spectrum access for ad-hoc wireless networks based on physical-layer inputs, constraints, and objectives.
-We focus on routing as the main task, and solve the spectrum access problem along the routing process by training an reinforcement agent to determine the suitabilities of different frequency bands for each link.
+We focus on the maximization of the bottleneck rate across the flow as the main task, and solve the spectrum access problem along the routing process by training a reinforcement agent to determine the suitabilities of different frequency bands for each link.
 For routing, as a main novelty, we associate one agent to each \emph{data flow} from the source node to the destination.
 The agent executes sequential node-selection tasks along the route.
+Furthermore, we propose a novel \emph{Monte-Carlo} based reward estimation scheme within the conventional Q-learning strategy \cite{qlearning} to enable the agent to effectively learn to optimize a bottleneck objective.
+Throughout the paper, we propose to model the network environment via a local node density function.
+This is in line with the physical-layer modeling of the ad-hoc network, and more importantly, also aligns with the reinforcement learning framework which requires the environment to be stationary.

-The fact that the agent takes physical-layer information as input is crucial --- this allows the same agent to be used for all nodes along the route, thus providing scalability.
-Furthermore, we show that the same model parameters for the agent can also be shared across distinct data flows, or even generalized across different ad-hoc networks.
+The fact that the agent takes physical-layer information as input is crucial---this allows the same agent to be used for all nodes along the route, thus providing scalability.
+We show that the same model parameters for the agent can also be shared across distinct data flows, or even generalized across different ad-hoc networks.
 Finally, the agent can also be designed to adapt to network characteristics such as the density of neighbors.

 The rest of the paper is organized as follows.
 Section~\ref{sec:problem} establishes the system model and formulates the optimization problem.
 Section~\ref{sec:method} proposes a deep reinforcement learning based approach for routing and spectrum access in wireless ad-hoc networks.
 The performance of the proposed method is analyzed in Section~\ref{sec:results}.
 As extensions, Section~\ref{sec:delay} incorporates delay into the objective; Section~\ref{sec:powercontrol} performs power control to further improve the data rate.
 Finally, conclusions are drawn in Section~\ref{sec:conclusion}.